Checkmarx/kics/docs/running-kics.md

 KICS makes use of the <a href="https://github.com/hashicorp/go-getter#go-getter">go-getter</a> package in order to scan files or directories from various sources.

-KICS is able to preform scans on these types of paths:
+KICS is able to perform scans on these types of paths:

  - Local Files
  - Archived Files